-Since 2006, the Columbia Venture Community (CVC) has been one of the largest and most inclusive entrepreneurship-focused communities at Columbia University—serving more than 4,000 members in 50+ countries.
+Since 2006, the Columbia Venture Community (CVC) has been one of the largest and most inclusive entrepreneurship-focused communities in the Columbia innovation ecosystem—serving nearly 5,000 members in 50+ countries.

 CVC aims to foster entrepreneurship among Columbia students, alumni, and employees by facilitating communication, providing access to resources, and creating a vibrant and supportive community.